karson33/vpnfactcheck/_posts/2021-05-13-is-vyprvpn-fast-in-sydney.md

 | OpenVPN        | 35 Mbps       | 5 ms    |0% |
 | NO VPN           | 233 Mbps       | 3 ms    |0% |

-Significant difference was found between VyprVPN's 4 VPN connection protocols - the fastest WireGuard is 6 times faster than the slowest OpenVPN.
+Significant differences were found between VyprVPN's 4 VPN connection protocols - the fastest WireGuard is 6 times faster than the slowest OpenVPN.

 Screenshots of the speedtest results: